RED MILLS equine experts answer your feed query

 During pregnancy, broodmares will naturally gain around 15% bodyweight and this can put extra stress on the laminae.
 For those that were already carrying too much weight prior to pregnancy, or where they gain excessive weight during pregnancy, the risk of laminitis is increased.
 In addition, as pregnancy progresses the mare naturally becomes more insulin resistance in order to divert glucose to the growing foetus.
 The extent of insulin resistance depends on many factors including the mare’s body condition score and whether she already suffers from any underlying metabolic issues, such as Equine Metabolic Syndrome or Cushing’s Disease.
 For pregnant mares known to be suffering from these conditions the increase in insulin resistance associated with pregnancy could be the final straw that tips them into suffering a laminitis episode.

-Considering your mare is in very good condition, I would recommend you replace the 14% Stud Mix with a stud balancer.
-This balancer should be formulated to provide a low calorie, highly concentrated source of essential quality protein and micronutrients (including chelated minerals for improved availability).
-It should be a cereal grain-free feed, and contain ultra-low levels of starch so is ideal for horses prone to laminitis.
-Extra ingredients, e.g. prebiotics, which help to support digestive health, hoof health, fertility, as well as colostrum and milk quality are desired.
+Considering your mare is in very good condition, I would recommend you replace the stud cubes with a stud balancer such as GroCare Balancer.
+GroCare Balancer is formulated to provide a low calorie, highly concentrated source of essential quality protein and micronutrients (including chelated minerals for improved availability).
+It is a cereal grain-free feed, and contains just 3% starch so is ideal for horses prone to laminitis.
+GroCare Balancer also contain our unique Care package, which helps to support digestive health, hoof health, fertility, as well as colostrum and milk quality.